Find flights

 Amenities

-Thai Lion Air does not offer any amenities.
-Notably, unlike many of its low-cost competitors, it does not sell blankets or pillows onboard.
+Thai Lion Air offers pre-order meals on select routes (particularly to Japan), though you won’t find the full range of amenities common on full-service carriers.
+Unlike many of its low-cost competitors, it doesn’t sell blankets or pillows onboard.
 If you’re flying on a longer flight and think you might need something, I recommend visiting a Bangkok shopping mall like CentralWorld or MBK Center to purchase these before heading to the airport.

-Thai Lion Air does not operate its own loyalty program.
-If you are a member of the Passport Club operated by the parent Lion Air company in Lion Air, you can credit flights on Thai Lion Air to your account.
+Thai Lion Air doesn’t operate its own loyalty program.
+If you’re a member of the Passport Club operated by Lion Air in Indonesia, you may be able to credit Thai Lion Air flights to your account, though it’s worth confirming partnership terms.

-Thai Lion Air does not also offer any credit cards.
-However, you can make sure you earn rewards for travel on Thai Lion Air by booking flights with a credit card that has a mileage multiplier for travel, such as the American Express Platinum Card or Chase Sapphire Preferred Card.
+Thai Lion Air also doesn’t offer any credit cards.
+However, you can still earn rewards for your Thai Lion Air purchases by booking flights with a travel rewards credit card that offers bonus points on airline purchases.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.